Anything.com Review: Autonomous Vibe Coding for Web + Mobile

 Can it publish to the App Store?
 Yes.
 Anything.com handles app builds and submission prep for iOS and Android, plus web deploys to custom domains.

 What models does it use?
-The workspace routes to leading models (GPT-5/4o, Claude Sonnet, Gemini 2.5) without asking for your API keys.
+The workspace routes to leading models including GPT-5, Claude Sonnet, and Gemini 2.5 without asking for your API keys.
+Frontier models are reserved for the Max tier.

 How does it compare to other builders?
 It is strongest when you need cross-platform output and autonomous QA.
 For web-only prototypes, lighter tools like Bolt.new may feel faster.